 Employment Change in the Euro Area averaged 0.19 percent from 1995 until 2021, reaching an all time high of 1 percent in the third quarter of 2020 and a record low of -3 percent in the second quarter of 2020.
 This page provides the latest reported value for - Euro Area Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Employment Change in Euro Area is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Euro Area to stand at 0.50 in 12 months time.
-In the long-term, the Euro Area Employment Change is projected to trend around 0.60 percent in 2020, according to our econometric models.
+Employment Change in Euro Area is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Employment Change is projected to trend around 0.50 percent in 2022 and 0.20 percent in 2023, according to our econometric models.